MrGentle/svelte-runtime-components/README.md

 <div bind:this={mountRef}></div>
 ```

-mountComponent is a lightweight browser utility that loads the compiled module string as an ES module using `import()`.
+mountComponent is a lightweight browser utility that loads and mounts the compiled component.

 Returns a wrapped RuntimeComponent.